Most Active Stories

 (SOUNDBITE OF MUSIC)

-PARNIA: The whole sort of experience that people have had has really fascinated many of us for many years.
-And one of the things we have to remember - and you actually highlighted this in one of the questions you asked me but I didn't address it - is that the experience that people have is very personal and it's very real to them.
-So, for most people who've gone through these experiences, as far as they're concerned, what they've experienced is absolutely real.
+PARNIA: The whole - sort of experience that people have had has really fascinated many of us, for many years.
+And one of the things we have to remember - and you actually highlighted this in one of the questions you asked me, but I didn't address it - is that the experience that people have is very personal, and it's very real to them.
+So for most people who've gone through these experiences, as far as they're concerned, what they've experience is absolutely real.
 They've described and seen something of the other side.
 Now, for those of us who haven't had the experience, it's impossible to verify that.
-But in the same way that, for instance, if a patient comes to me and says, I have depression, it would be completely unacceptable for me as a physician to simply discard that experience and say, well, I don't think you know, you may feel that you're depressed, but actually it's an illusion of having depression or you're hallucinating your depression, it's not really real.
+But in the same way that, for instance, if a patient comes to me and says, I have depression, it would be completely unacceptable for me as a physician to simply discard that experience and say, well, I don't think you - you know, you may feel that you're depressed but actually, it's an illusion of having depression; or, you're hallucinating your depression, it's not really real.
 So we have to remember that to the people who've had the experience, it's real to them.

-Now how can we scientifically test these experiences?
-Well, most of what they described is very subjective.
-You know, if they described seeing a beam of light or a tunnel, I can't test that.
-But if they do come back and describe in specific details watching me or my colleagues working on them recalling their conversations, then that is potentially more objectively testable.
-And so what we have done as part of our work is to try to install images that are only visible from a point above at the ceiling in areas where patients are getting resuscitated in order to see if they also can describe seeing those images that they would not have known about before hand.
+Now, how can we scientifically test these experiences?
+Well, most of what they describe is very subjective.
+You know, if they describe seeing a being of light or a tunnel, I can't test that.
+But if they do come back and describe in specific details watching me or my colleagues working on them, recalling their conversations, then that is potentially more objectively testable.
+And so what we have done as part of our work is to try to install images that are only visible from a point above - at the ceiling, in areas where patients are getting resuscitated in order to see if they also can describe seeing this - images that they would not have known about beforehand.

-GROSS: Have you tried that yet?
-And what have the results been?
+GROSS: So have you tried that yet, and what have the results been?

 GROSS: So if I may ask, what do you ultimately hope to learn before you die?